seanoughton/test-dd-answers/answers.md

      - After Installing Vagrant, you create a Vagrant file in the directory where you want to create your VM.
 You do this with the following command:  `$ vagrant init ubuntu/xenial64` .
     This clones the appropriate box, in my case an Ubuntu Linux 16.04 box.
-     - Once the Vagrant file has been created properly, you can spin up your VM with the command vagrant up
+     - Once the Vagrant file has been created properly, you can spin up your VM with the command: `vagrant up`
-     - After the VM has spun up, you can enter the machine with the command vagrant ssh
+     - After the VM has spun up, you can enter the machine with the command: `vagrant ssh`
-     - You now have access to the VM through the command line and can navigate around, install software and create and execute files
+     - You now have access to the VM through the command line and can navigate around, install software and create and execute files.

 2. Sign up for Datadog
   ![sign up](./datadog-images/section-1/signup-for-datadog.png)